 I recommend these items:

-- Water bottle (save money + stay hydrated!)
+- Reusable water bottle (save money and stay hydrated!)

 - 3DS, Vita, Switch (plus charger and a few games!)

 - Mints and/or gum

 - Poster tube (if you plan on buying art)